 Long before Estate Planning became an everyday term, a Last Will and Testament was often the one legal document someone might have prepared for themselves or their family.
 A will is a basic document that allows people to express their wishes in regard to how they want affairs handled and property distributed after their death.

 For any will to be valid, however, it must go through a process called probate, which can be time consuming (12-18 months on average) and can be costly – perhaps up to 8% of the value of an individual’s assets.
 To bypass the probate process, more legal options have become available for people who wish to distribute and protect their assets.
 These legal documents are known as trusts.

 Wills and trusts can work together and are important pieces of an estate plan.
 At Beck & Lenox Estate Planning & Elder Law (Beck & Lenox), we’ve served St. Charles County and the state of Missouri for nearly 50 years.
+We now also serve the West Central Illinois area.
 Our will and trust lawyers appreciate that every person’s situation is unique.
-Our goal is to make the process as simple as possible:
+Our goal is to make the process as simple as possible.

 Drafting Trusts to Protect Your Estate

 At Beck & Lenox, our attorneys have helped thousands of families secure peace of mind that their wishes will be carried out upon their passing and that their survivors won’t have to deal with the stresses of legal action or invalid documents.

 Our team of will and trust attorneys in St. Charles will meet with you to review your goals and determine if a Heritage Trust may be appropriate for your unique situation.
 Contact our office to book a call with one of the attorneys at Beck & Lenox Estate Planning & Elder Law.